GENI-NSF/geni-tools/README-omni.txt

     where you are reserving resources.)
     Then omni will call the GENI AM API CreateSliver call on the Aggregate Manager.
 It will supply your Slice Credentials (from the Clearinghouse) plus your own user certificate, and the RSpec.

     At this point, you have resources and can do your experiment.

  7. Renew or Delete.
 After a while you may want to Renew your Sliver that is expiring, or Delete it.
 Omni will contact the Clearinghouse, get a list of all Aggregates, and invoke RenewSliver or DeleteSliver on each, for your slice name.

+ 8. Optional: listmyslices and print_slice_expiration.
+Occasionally you may run listmyslices to remind yourself of your outstanding slices.
+Then you can choose to delete or renew them as needed.
+If you don't recall when your slice expires, use print_slice_expiration to remind yourself.

 == Running Omni ==